developmentseed/landsat-util/README.rst

 Search for landsat tiles in a given geographical region, using any of the following:

 - **Paths and rows**: If you know the paths and rows you want to search for.
-- **Country name**: If you know what country you want imagery for.
+- **Latidue and Longitude**: If you need the latitude and longitude of the point you want to search for.
-- **Custom shapefile**: Use a tool such as http://geojson.io/ to generate custom shapefiles bounding your geographical region of interest.
-Landsat-util will download tiles within this shapefile.

 Additionally filter your search using the following parameters: